“Bleeding from your vagina after menopause is not normal.

 Is postmenopausal vaginal bleeding normal?

-In What Is Menopause?
-The Menopause Transition: Postmenopause – Vaginal and Vulval Health: Postmenopausal Bleeding the (Australian) Jean Hailes for Women’s Health explain:
+No. In What Is Menopause?
+Perimenopause, Menopause and Postmenopause: Vaginal and Vulval Health – Postmenopausal Bleeding the (Australian) Jean Hailes for Women’s Health explain:

 “Bleeding from your vagina after menopause is not normal.
-If you have any bleeding, spotting or staining after you reach menopause, talk to your doctor”.5
+If you have any bleeding, spotting or staining after you reach menopause, talk to your doctor”.4

 Health Care Provider